Medical-Triage/Digital_Triage/README.md

 8. **User Interface Enhancements**:
    - **Fixed Sidebar Navigation**: Navigation menu remains visible while scrolling page content
    - **Role-Based Menu**: Profile section (Personal Information, Medical Information, AI Triage) only visible to patients
-   - Doctors see a streamlined menu with Home, Admin Dashboard, Hospital Management, Statistics, and Exit options
+   - Doctors see a streamlined menu with Home, Admin Dashboard, Hospital Management, Statistics, Family Patients, and Exit options

+9. **Family Medic Feature**:
+   - **Patient Assignment**: Patients can assign a family medic by entering the doctor's email address in the Medical Information page
+   - **Request System**: When a patient requests a doctor as their family medic, the doctor receives an in-app notification
+   - **Accept/Reject**: Doctors can accept or reject family medic requests from the Family Patients page
+   - **Family Patients Dashboard**: Doctors have a dedicated page (`/family-patients`) to view all their family patients, see their medical information, and manage pending requests
+   - **Email Integration**: After AI triage (if not an emergency), patients can send their medical problem to their family medic via Outlook email
+   - **Outlook OAuth2**: Patients can connect their Outlook account to enable email sending (see `OUTLOOK_OAUTH_SETUP.md` for setup instructions)
+   - **Change Family Medic**: Patients can change their family medic at any time, which requires the new doctor to accept the request

 ## Project Structure